IIIF/website/source/event/2026/netherlands/index.md

 ### **Call for Proposals**

-The full Call for Proposals and a link to submit your proposal can be found on the [Call for Proposals page.](https://www.iiif.io/event/2026/netherlands/cfp).
+The full Call for Proposals and a link to submit your proposal can be found on the Call for Proposals page.

 ### Program committee